Senior Digital Learning

 Duke of Kent School offers all pupils exciting opportunities in the area of digital learning.
 We ensure that pupils have the best possible access to current technology in the classroom and for independent learning.

 We currently use a range of devices based on the needs of the students.
-Year 10 and 11 have access to Chromebooks to compliment their GCSE learning.
-Further down the Senior School, Year 7-9 have iPads to enable creative learning in and outside the classroom.
-The Pre-Prep and Prep School have access to iPads and these are used for a range of learning opportunities including recording their Endeavour Award evidence.
+Each student from Years 5-11 have their own Chromebook to complement their learning.
+Further down the School, Years 1-4 have access to laptops and iPads to enable creative learning in and outside the classroom.
+The Pre-prep have access to iPads and these are used for a range of learning opportunities including recording their Endeavour Award evidence.
+We also have hi spec computer equipment in areas such Art and Music to support the learning and creativity of our students.

-Pupils are taught about responsible care of their iPads and in the vital areas of e-safety and digital citizenship, so that they know how to protect themselves, and behave responsibly with their use of the internet and mobile devices.
-Senior pupils play a leading role on the whole school e-safety Committee.
+Pupils are taught about responsible care of their iPad/Chromebook and in the vital areas of e-safety and digital citizenship, so that they know how to protect themselves, and behave responsibly with their use of the internet and mobile devices.
+Students play a leading role in feeding back on the whole school e-safety issues via the student council.

 Drop-in sessions are available to parents to explain how iPads and Chromebooks are used in teaching and learning.
 We encourage parents to take an active role in their children's digital lives and we hold termly training sessions for parents on e-safety and responsible use of digital technology.